xxing9703/optCorr_script/README.md

 set instrument resolution and tracer purity.  default purity is 0.99.
 No need to specify tracer type, which will be recognized automatically.

 <br />  **optcorr_batch('solver', 'isocorr');**
-choose a different solver.   "isocorr" is the earlier algorithm that does not correct for non-tracer natural abundances. default solver is 'optcorr'.
-Currently, only these two solvers are available.
+choose a different solver.   "isocorr" is the earlier algorithm that does not correct for non-tracer natural abundances.
+'Accucor' is based on the assumption of simple summation of unresolved peaks as the actural observed signal.   default solver is 'optcorr', which is based on peak gaussian profile superposition.

 or write a simple reusable script like this: